Published Jun 2, 2022

 • Romosozumab: Romosozumab also experiences success in studies to treat osteoporosis; however, it has also been shown to cause an increase in cardiovascular risks.
 Romosozumab is also a monoclonal antibody injection that is a treatment for women with severe osteoporosis.
 This treatment usually follows a fragility fracture and helps to block sclerostin (a protein that inhibits bone formation).
 This treatment is known for its efficacy in risk reduction of spine fractures, hip fractures, and other fragility fractures.

-Hormone therapy treatments are often used to increase estrogen, which can help promote bone growth.
+Hormone therapy treatments are often used to increase estrogen, which can help promote bone growth and prevent postmenopausal osteoporosis.
+It may also treat other menopausal symptoms, like hot flashes.
 Hormone therapy treatment options include:

 • Selective Estrogen Receptor Modulators (SERMS): These modulators are used primarily in postmenopausal women to help increase estrogen.
 They are also used in treatments for breast cancer.
 Types of SERMS include: